vijaysattigeri/jiosaavndownloader/README.md

 2. [Optional] Create a python virtual environment and activate it

-3. Install local package through pip
+3. Install local package through pip: Go to downloaded source directory and issue following command

 > pip3 install .